i-agrawal/machine-learning/README.md

 I think after 4 moves, most computers would start lagging and overheating.
 So the explicit approach to a chess bot would probably look ~3 moves ahead and choose the best move.

-So faced with a robot that calculates 9 million positions and 3 moves ahead, we humans have begun to lose to chess bots.
+Now faced with robots that calculate 9 million positions and 3 moves ahead, humans have begun to lose.
 But the greatest human players can still put up a fight.
 Grandmasters are human and can only look at a very small fraction of the outcomes a computer can.
 Yet they can compete with a bot calculating 9 million positions and 3 moves ahead.